 Required Licenses

-- Business License: A general requirement for operating any business.
-This typically involves registering the business name and paying a fee to the local government.
+- Business License: A general requirement for operating any business within the jurisdiction.
+This typically involves registration with the local government and payment of applicable fees.

 Insurance Requirements

-- Workers’ Compensation Insurance: Required if you have employees, covering medical expenses and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Required for businesses with employees to cover medical costs and lost wages for work-related injuries.
+The coverage amount may vary by state.

 Training Certifications